-To stand in SU Elections you must have submitted a nomination via the website form the nominations deadline.
-The deadline for edits to your manifesto and other materials is usally later.
+To stand in SU Elections you must have submitted a nomination via the website form before the nominations deadline.
+The deadline for edits to your manifesto and other materials is later than the nominations deadline.

 To stand in a Cambridge SU election you must provide the following.
 These are submitted via the web nominations form:

 - A preferred name - this is what will appear on the ballot and in all public communications about the election.
 It can be any name you go by and does not have to be your legal name or the name you are registered with the University under, but it cannot be a joke name, slogan etc.

 - Email/telephone number - this is so the Returning Officer and staff can contact you during the election period, and will not be used for any other reason.
 We would only use the telephone number very rarely if something was urgent.

 - A manifesto - you must upload a manifesto via the form on the website when you nominate yourself.
 This can be a maximum of 500 words and all the substantive content must be typed text, although you can also include images.
 This will be linked below your name at the point of voting.
 You can also optionally upload a designed manifesto which must have the same text as your typed manifesto by including it as an image alongside the text manifesto in the box on the form.